JamieF15/RedBadgerNew/README.md

 This is a program that follow the following requirements:
 [Coding_Challenge_2018.pdf](https://github.com/user-attachments/files/17850156/Coding_Challenge_2018.pdf).

+This project was written in C# with unit testing done in MSTest as both the frameworks integrate well together and with the IDE I am using, Visual Studeo 2022.

 In this interpreation of the problem, the robot is denoted with an arrow, showing which direction it is oriented in.
 When a grid space has a 'scent', it is shown by the tile becoming green.